 The KiMo is located at 421 Central Ave NW in the heart of downtown Albuquerque.

 The Frontier Restaurant

 If you have one day to spend in Albuquerque and time for only one meal, this is where you go.
-The Frontier Restaurant is a diner/cafeteria style eatery with a slight Texan twang that offers a birds eye view into Albuquerque culture.
+The Frontier Restaurant is a diner/cafeteria style eatery with a slight Texan twang that offers a birds-eye view into Albuquerque culture.
 It offers some of the best New Mexican diner style chow on the old Route 66 in ABQ.
 But that’s only part of its charm.
 This is the single best place to take the pulse of Albuquerque.
 Everyone eats here.
 You get a thickly cut slice of all that is Albuquerque whether you’re here for breakfast, lunch or dinner.
 The Frontier is a tourist attraction in its own right.
-Plus, its one of the very few eateries that has late hours in Albuquerque.
+Plus, its one of the very few eateries that have late hours in Albuquerque.

 The Frontier Restaurant is located at 2400 Central Ave SE, Albuquerque, NM 87106